syahnur197/ema200-macd-fx-signal/readme.md

 # MACD Signal Bot

-This script will alert you if there is a buy/sell signal in the FX pairs
+This script will alert you via telegram bot if there is a buy/sell signal in the FX pairs returned by Trading Rush Trend Finder.

+## Requirements
+- npm
+- node js
+- Telegram bot api token

+## Telegram Bot Api Token
+You can get it from Telegram's Botfather

+## Installation
+- clone this repo
+- run npm install
+- $ cp .env.example .env
+- fill in the BOT_TOKEN
+- use `0 * * * * *` for the cron expression if you want to be alerted every minute.
+- set ENVIRONMENT to development if you want to check the alert in console, otherwise set to production if you want it to only message you via Telegram.
+- $ node index.js
+- send `/start` to your Telegram bot, and it will alert you for trade signal every minute.

 ## Conditions
-These are the conditions
+These are the conditions when the Bot will alert you

 ### Buy
 - Price above EMA200